Battle of Dupplin Moor: Scottish attack

 The Scots were still supremely confident and formed up in two large groups or battles – also referred to as schiltrons.
 These were tightly packed, deep, pike-armed formations.
 Mar suggested that the English be given the opportunity to surrender, so that they could have been ransomed – which would have raised a large sum.
-On seeing the English across the Earne, Bruce, who was in command of the leading schiltron, and who was aware, at least in part, of Mar's correspondence with Balliol, publicly claimed that this unopposed crossing was due to treachery by Mar.
+On seeing the English across the Earn, Bruce, who was in command of the leading schiltron, and who was aware, at least in part, of Mar's correspondence with Balliol, publicly claimed that this unopposed crossing was due to treachery by Mar.
 Mar denounced this as a lie and declared he would prove his loyalty by being the first to strike a blow against the English.
 Bruce claimed this honour for himself and the two Scottish schiltrons proceeded to race each other to come to grips with the English.

 Bruce's schiltron, being already in the lead, won the race.
 But its headlong charge disorganised it and left the slower men behind.
 When it contacted the English only 800 men were still with Bruce, but they struck with such force that they drove the infantry in the English centre back nearly 10 yd.
 The English did not break, but turned their shoulders to the Scots, braced themselves and halted the Scottish onrush.
 The Scots in their haste had allowed themselves to be channelled by the terrain and all of them attacked the English men-at-arms in the centre, ignoring the longbowmen on the valley sides.
-Pushing back the English centre had the paradoxical effect of exposing their flanks to these bowmen.
+Pushing back the English centre had the effect of exposing their flanks to these bowmen.
 The rest of Bruce's schiltron followed him into the valley, pressing their comrades in front of them forward against the English so strongly that the front ranks of neither force were able to use their weapons.